-From a planning perspective, it is best to approach considering this like a new project when considering repowering, and so it is useful to utilise the SEAI Single Point of Contact Renewable Energy online tool for guidance, in addition to complying with the regulations.
+From a planning perspective, it is best to consider repowering as being akin to a new project and so it is useful to utilise the SEAI Single Point of Contact Renewable Energy online tool for guidance, in addition to complying with the regulations.

-For projects that previously required planning permission, planning permission may be required.
+For projects that previously required planning permission or projects which did not previously require planning permission, planning permission may be required.

 The original planning permission may contain a condition specifying that any further works on the site require further planning permission to be obtained.
 If there is no such condition, you may still require further planning permission, as the works required may be substantial.
-It is recommended that you consult with the Local Authority regarding re-powering, and potentially seek a Section 5 Declaration.
-It is likely that permission will be required, as re-powering may be classed as 'land use intensification.'
+It is recommended that you consult with the Local Authority regarding re-powering and potentially seek a Section 5 Declaration.
+It is likely that permission will be required, as re-powering may be classed as 'land use intensification'.